 When to Mail All of Your Holiday Gifts So They Arrive on Time, According to Postal Officials

-Despite the pandemic's best efforts, the holidays are upon us.
-The mailing system has been inundated this year like never before, and this season will bring more of the same, which is why it's important to shop for and mail out your gifts promptly.
+The holidays are upon us, which is why it's important to shop for and mail out your gifts promptly during the season.
 After all, is there anything worse than learning that a special holiday gift you sent to a loved one arrived the day after Christmas?
 And picking out the perfect present is only half the work: You'll also need to plan ahead to ensure your gift reaches the intended recipient on time, too.
 Though Christmas falls at the end of December, mail carriers have cut-off deadlines that are established weeks beforehand—and they're even more pressing for Hanukkah, which is celebrated earlier this year.

 United States Postal Service

-Since Hanukkah often begins before Christmas, most mail carriers are operating normally as this is not considered a federal holiday.
-It falls between December 10 and 18 this year, so you'll need to pay attention to the following deadlines if you want your gift to reach its destination on the first day of Hanukkah.
-If you plan ahead and can package your gift more than 10 days in advance of Christmas, you'll be able to take advantage of USPS's ground shipping options, which are often much more affordable than similar options with other carriers.
+Since Hanukkah often begins before Christmas, most mail carriers are operating normally, as this is not considered a federal holiday.
+It falls early—between November 28 and December 6—this year, so pay close attention and send out presents accordingly so they arrive by the first night.
+As for Christmas?
+If you plan ahead and can package your gift more than 10 days in advance of December 25, you'll be able to take advantage of USPS's ground shipping options, which are often much more affordable than similar options with other carriers.
 According to Frum, the cut-off date for all customers wishing to have their gifts delivered by December 25 via ground shipping is December 15 (this includes domestic addresses anywhere in the United States, including Hawaii and Alaska).

 United Parcel Service